VCB Bench: An Evaluation Benchmark for Audio-Grounded Large Language Model Conversational Agents: Appendix

-For Discourse Comprehension, Mimo-Audio (87.92) achieves the highest average, excelling in Inference (95.15), Induction (88.50) and Analysis (80.87).
-Qwen2.5-Omni (73.72) and GPT4o-Audio (77.64) also perform well, while Baichuan-Audio-Chat (54.38) and StepAudio (59.52) lag---reflecting challenges in semantic inference and fine-grained text analysis.
+For Discourse Comprehension, Fun-Audio-Chat (87.31) achieves the highest average, excelling in Induction (88.50), Inference (95.15) and Analysis (79.13).
+Qwen3-Omni (82.78) and Step-Audio 2 mini (79.46) also perform well, while Kimi-Audio (51.96) and Baichuan-Audio (51.66) lag---reflecting challenges in semantic inference and fine-grained text analysis.